LaWebcapsule/directus9/docs/contributing/codebase-overview.md

 # Codebase Overview

-> **The core concepts behind Directus are simple, however the problems that must be solved to honor them can be
+> **The core concepts behind DB Studio (Formerly Directus v9) are simple, however the problems that must be solved to honor them can be
 > remarkably complex.** We strive to design and engineer the most elegant solutions possible, so that our codebase
 > remains accessible.

 ## Monorepo

-The primary Directus repository is located at [`directus/directus`](https://github.com/LaWebcapsule/directus9) and houses the Admin App (Vue.js 3 w/ Composition API), API (Node.js), API Specification (OpenAPI), and other smaller packages used internally.
-Directus follows a monorepo design similar to React or Babel — this page will outline our monorepo's design and structure.
+The primary DB Studio (Formerly Directus v9) repository is located at [`pxslip/directus`](https://github.com/pxslip/db-studio) and houses the
+Admin App (Vue.js 3 w/ Composition API), API (Node.js), API Specification (OpenAPI), and other smaller packages used internally.
+DB Studio (Formerly Directus v9) follows a monorepo design similar to React or Babel — this page will outline our monorepo's design and structure.

 ## `/api`

-Contains the Directus API (REST+GraphQL), written in Node.js.
+Contains the DB Studio (Formerly Directus v9) API (REST+GraphQL), written in Node.js.

 #### `/api/src/cli`

-The CLI commands and matching functions that the `directus` package ships with.
+The CLI commands and matching functions that the `db-studio` package ships with.

 #### `/api/src/controllers`